cs124/pa0-jupyter-tutorial/platform/Windows.md

    and download them, and then install them in the environment.
 If those packages require any other packages for them to work, it will also install those.

+    Note that this downloading and installation process may take a few minutes, that's entirely normal.

 2. Activate the newly created environment with this command: